harelba/q/README.markdown

 * Column name inference for files containing a header line
 * Column type inference according to actual data
 * Smarter batch insertion to the database
+* Faster reuse of previous data loading
 * Allow working with external DB
 * Real parsing of the SQL, allowing smarter execution of queries.
+* Full Subquery support (will be possible once real SQL parsing is performed)
 * Provide mechanisms beyond SELECT - INSERT and CREATE TABLE SELECT and such.
 * Support semi structured data - e.g. log files, where there are several columns and then free text
 * Better error handling